Clarkson Golden Knights men's ice hockey: Slow climb back

 Clarkson has had 36 individuals earn All-American honors since 1928, including 13 who have won the honor twice.
 Defenseman Fred Dion and center Buzz Williams were the first Golden Knights to receive the honor in 1928–29.

 The 2020–21 season was cancelled prior to the ECAC tournament due to the team violating COVID-19 protocols.

+On June 13, 2024, it was announced that Casey Jones would leave the program to return to his alma mater, Cornell, as a Head Coach Elect.

+On June 21, 2024, Clarkson University announced the hiring of Jean-François Houle as the next head coach of the program.